 Lady Cranleigh is also interesting as a character since she’s torn from protecting her son in the annex and saying nothing to defend the Doctor when he’s accused of murder.
 It’s a more dramatic interpretation of her character, since she’s so determined to keep the secret of Cranleigh Hall within.

 I enjoyed the incidental music and the sound design featured in the ‘Black Orchid’ audiobook.
 It helped me as a listener to relax.
 Although I would’ve liked to have heard the real Charleston and proper jazz music since they used random music that wasn’t the Charleston at all and it was unfamiliar to be used for effect.

 I imagine if this story was made as a four-part adventure, the cast would have enjoyed it better since the regulars, except Sarah Sutton, didn’t like it very much according to the DVD commentary of ‘Black Orchid’.
 I would have rewritten this story the way Dudley reworked it in the novelization and in a new light.

 But I do enjoy the TV version as much as I enjoy reading and listening the Target novelisation/audiobook of ‘Black Orchid’.
-Having two avenues for this story is great and I’ve written my own sequel to ‘Black Orchid’.
-I enjoyed researching both the TV story and the novelization/audiobook when I wrote my sequel to ‘Black Orchid’.
+Having two avenues for this story is great and I’ve written my own sequel to ‘Black Orchid’ called ‘The Mirror of Memory’.
+I enjoyed researching both the TV story and the novelization/audiobook when I wrote ‘The Mirror of Memory’.